caterinaurban/Libra/README.md

 The script will generate the corresponding log files in Libra's `src/libra/tests/german/logs`.
-These can be manually inspected or a table summary of them can be generated using the script `fetch.ch` in Libra's `src/libra/tests/german/logs` folder.
+These can be manually inspected or a table summary of them can be generated using the script `fetch.py` in Libra's `src/libra/tests/german/logs` folder.

 > Please take note of the expected execution times before launching the script.
 On a less powerful machine than that used for our evaluation